Subbase: Alexander subbase theorem

 Although this proof makes use of Zorn's Lemma, the proof does not need the full strength of choice.

 Instead, it relies on the intermediate Ultrafilter principle.

 Using this theorem with the subbase for $\R$ above, one can give a very easy proof that bounded closed intervals in $\R$ are compact.

 More generally, Tychonoff's theorem, which states that the product of non-empty compact spaces is compact, has a short proof if the Alexander Subbase Theorem is used.

-The product topology on $\prod_{i} X_i$ has, by definition, a subbase consisting of cylinder sets that are the inverse projections of an open set in one factor.

-Given a subbasic family $C$ of the product that does not have a finite subcover, we can partition $C = \cup_i C_i$ into subfamilies that consist of exactly those cylinder sets corresponding to a given factor space.

-By assumption, if $C_i \neq \varnothing$ then $C_i$ does not have a finite subcover.